Paris in January: a handy guide to discovering the city

 Visiting Paris in January can be a memorable experience.
 During this month the city of light unfolds in a variety of activities including: fashion, literature, circus art and tradition.
 Let's discover how to enjoy it!

-Paris is a city that shines, figuratively and literally, 365 days a year, however winter is a time that tinges the streets of the French capital with a very special tint.
+Paris is a city that shines, figuratively and literally, 365 days a year, but winter is a time that tints the streets of the French capital with a very special color.
 Although you will have to face inconveniences such as the cold, the truth is that the advantages of visiting Paris in January may well outweigh the inconveniences.
-It is the favorite season to see and do everything in Paris that you couldn't do on other trips.
+It's the favorite season to see and do in Paris everything you couldn't do on other trips.

 1. Haute Couture with Paris Fashion Week - Men's Edition

-In the French capital, fashion, of course, is not just for women.
-That's why the world's most important and iconic gathering of designers, models and celebrities has its own men's edition every year in Paris.
+In the French capital, fashion is not just for women.
+The world's most important and iconic gathering of designers, models and celebrities has its own men's edition every year in Paris.

-Some of the designers that take part every year in the Men's Edition are: Louis Vuitton, Balmain, Hermès, Lanvin, Valentino, Dior, Kenzo and much more.
+Some of the designers who take part every year in the Men's Edition are: Louis Vuitton, Balmain, Hermès, Lanvin, Valentino, Dior, Kenzo and more.

 Where Paris Fashion Week takes place